Noreaster76/svm-presentation/gjh_svm_presentation.md

 ---

-# but what if the data is not linearly separable?
+# but what if the data are not linearly separable?
 ## slack variables allow us some room for error and to find a line that doesn't necessarily separate the data perfectly, but still to do the best job we can

 ---